code for loading the format for the notebook

 print(type(iterator))

-Then we can now loop through all available elements using the next
+Then we can loop through all available elements using next

 built-in function.